Engineering Student Resume Examples

 - Put the job title

-- Include your personal email address and a mobile number
+- Include your professional email address and mobile number

-- Put the link to your LinkedIn profile or the portfolio – make sure they’re updated
+- Put the link to your LinkedIn profile or portfolio – make sure they’re updated

 - Do not include your physical address

-Demonstrate Your Experience as an Engineer: Though You Don’t Have Much
+Demonstrate Your Experience: Though You Don’t Have Much

 From a hiring manager’s perspective, whether they’re recruiting an experienced candidate or an entry-level candidate, they’re hiring an engineer – for a critical, technical position in the organization.